-Eight months ago, the Care Quality Commission carried an inspection of Hull and East Yorkshire Hospitals NHS Trust.
+Eight months ago, the Care Quality Commission carried an inspection of Hull University Teaching Hospitals NHS Trust.

 Today, the CQC has published its report.

-Chris Long, Chief Executive for Hull and East Yorkshire Hospitals NHS Trust, said:
+Chris Long, Chief Executive for Hull University Teaching Hospitals NHS Trust, said:

 “We are very encouraged that the CQC feels our Trust has improved since its last inspection visit and we believe we have made further improvements since they came in July 2016.
 It was particularly gratifying to note that the report acknowledges how far we have come in improving our A&E services as well as our medical care, surgery, end of life care and children’s services.
 Inspectors also highlighted changes to the working culture for our staff, with better workforce engagement and leadership in place across the Trust and I would like to thank our staff for their commitments to patients and the Trust and for their hard work in delivering these improvements.